Privacy risk in GeoData: A survey: Background

 \subsubsection{Reverse Geocoding}

-~\\ Geocoding refers to the process of assigning geographic coordinates to addresses or place names.
-However, the release of geographic information at the individual level can breach privacy and confidentiality.
-For example, publishing the street address of an individual makes it possible to look up the associated name(s) in directories and property databases.
-Publishing a location as coordinates means that these can be plotted on a map and then associated with an address.
-Publishing a map in paper or digital form also means that the locations can be associated with an address.
+~\\ Geocoding is the process of assigning geographic coordinates to addresses or place names, enabling spatial data analysis and visualisation.
+However, releasing geographic information at the individual level can pose significant privacy risks.
+For instance, disclosing a street address can allow individuals to be easily identified through directories and property databases.
+Similarly, publishing coordinates enables pinpoint locations on maps, potentially revealing sensitive information.
+Whether in print or digital format, maps containing such data can inadvertently disclose addresses and compromise privacy.

-Reverse geocoding occurs when the address details for a location published is determined.
-Address details can then be a powerful key for linking the data associated with those coordinates to specific and identifiable information from other sources.
-For example, in an application domain of census data, the locations of the respondents can be inferred and reverse geocoded if a census area has low-value cells leading to possible disclosure.
-Reverse geocoding can lead to re-identification because the street address can then be associated with one or several individuals using common directories.
-Figure~\ref{fig:geocoding} illustrates an example of geocoding and reverse geocoding processes of addresses~\cite{kounadi2013}.
+Reverse geocoding occurs when the address details for a published location are determined.
+These address details serve as powerful keys for linking the data associated with those coordinates to specific and identifiable information from other sources.
+For example, in the context of census data, the respondents' locations can be inferred and reverse geocoded if a census area has cells with low values, potentially leading to inadvertent disclosure.
+Reverse geocoding can facilitate the re-identification of individuals, as it allows the conversion of geographic coordinates into street addresses.
+Once a street address is obtained, it becomes possible to use common directories to associate that address with one or several individuals.
+Figure~\ref{fig:geocoding} illustrates an example of geocoding and reverse geocoding processes for addresses~\cite{kounadi2013}.

-Several research works have shown that re-identification of individual addresses using reverse geocoding.
+Several research works have shown the re-identification of individual addresses using reverse geocoding.
 In 2006, Brownstein and others~\cite{brownstein2006} were able to correctly identify more than 70\% of the addresses in a published map using manual reverse geocoding techniques in GIS.
 The same authors showed similar accuracy in identifying addresses can be achieved using semi-automated reverse geocoding based on image analysis~\cite{brownstein2006b}.
-In realistic examples, a group of researches from US correctly identified most of the original residence of mortality locations of Hurricane Katrina using a published map in a local newspaper~\cite{curtis2006}.
-Further, another study of crime incidents in Vienna, Austria showed that individuals could be accurately re-identified using online reverse geocoding and online address and telephone directories.
+In realistic examples, a group of researchers from the US correctly identified most of the original residents of mortality locations of Hurricane Katrina using a published map in a local newspaper~\cite{curtis2006}.
+Further, another study of crime incidents in Vienna, Austria, showed that individuals could be accurately re-identified using online reverse geocoding and online address and telephone directories~\cite{kounadi2013}.